 - Students must complete a Transfer Credit Request form and submit it to the admissions representative/academic advisor with all required materials when applying to receive transfer credit.

 The following shows the number of credits that can be transferred and from where based on the applicant's status or location.

 Credit That Can Be Trasferred

 |Gradaute Applicants With Master's Degrees (or higher)||Up to six courses (up to a maximum of 18 semester-credit hours)||

 |Graduate Applicants Without Master's degrees (or higher)||Up to three courses (up to a maximum of 9 semester-credit hours)||

 Note: Courses must have been completed within the five years preceding initial enrollment at in a graduate program at DVU or KGSM

 Only two courses (up to six semester-credit hours)*

 COURSE WAIVERS AND EXEMPTIONS

-Students with extensive academic or professional experience may petition to waive a program core or program-specific course by completing a General Academic Appeal Form.
+- Students with extensive academic or professional experience may petition to waive a program core or program-specific course by completing a Course Waiver Request form.
 The form must be submitted to the admissions representative/academic advisor with documentation supporting achievement of expertise equivalent to or beyond that of students who have successfully completed Keller's course in that discipline.